Next stop:

 View of the interior of the Real Alcazar of Seville!

-We strongly recommend that you book your tickets several months in advance, as the Alcázar is one of the most popular attractions in Seville and there is a risk that you will not be able to get in, especially in high season.
+As said, we strongly recommend that you book your tickets several months in advance, as the Alcázar is one of the most popular attractions in Seville and there is a risk that you will not be able to get in, especially in high season.
 This is exactly what happened to us 🙁

 In the afternoon, we made our way to the magnificent Plaza de España.
 This grand semicircular plaza, built for the Ibero-American Exposition of 1929, took our breath away.
 The colorful tiles representing different provinces of Spain, the beautiful fountains, and the little boats floating in the canal create a fairytale-like atmosphere.